amycook/consult/finalwriteup/draft.md

 The blended models significantly (?) outperformed individual models which was expected given the two blended models' AUC results were significantly higher than the original logistic regression results (which were in line with random forests' and boosted trees' results).
 The simple average of logistic regression, random forests, and boosted trees results produced a better profit curve than a logistic regression of the same three variables.
 The model produced a 8.8% increase in profit by rejecting jobs with a probability of loss over 0.55.
-To put this in context, if the company's yearly profits were \$1,000,000, the mean yearly increased profit would be \$8.8 &times; 10<sup>4</sup> by rejecting all jobs with a probability higher than 0.55.
+To put this in context, if the company's yearly profits were \$1,000,000, the mean yearly increased profit would be \$8.8\times 10^{4} by rejecting all jobs with a probability higher than 0.55.
 In the data, projects assigned a probability higher than 0.55 represent only 4.2% of all projects.

 Alternative strategies exist for how to deal with projects that are marked with a probability of loss greater than 0.55.
 For example, contracts for these projects could be changed to hourly rate contracts without exceptions.
 This means that each hour booked on the project will definitely be charged to the client for each stage of the project.
 Another example would be to increase fixed fees for projects above the threshold by a nominal percentage.
 However, this method seems less practical as the case study projects above 0.55 would need to increase fees by 46% in order to generate a 15% profit.
 A proposed fee increase of that magnitude may not be as acceptable as an hourly rate contract depending on the project and client.
 Contracts could be adjusted in many other creative ways to reduce risk in high probability projects, and the threshold of 0.55 was optimised based on the accept/reject strategy.
 Different courses of actions could be developed for specific clients or project sizes via analysis of threshold scenarios.